 “Force of Nature” launches with an art opening reception at Classic Cars West in Oakland on Friday, August 4th from 6-9pm followed by a special Press Event on Saturday, August 5th from 11am-1pm.
 The exhibition continues through September 30th.
 Classic Cars West presents various art exhibitions throughout the year as part of Oakland Art Murmur, an organization that focuses on promoting the awareness, visibility, understanding, and vibrancy of visual art in Oakland.
 For more information, please visit www.carrying-stones.com, www.sawyerrose.com, and oaklandartmurmur.org.

-During a public interactive event at Classic Cars West on Friday, September 1st, visitors to the installation will get to take the role of “Force of Nature” participants.
+During a public interactive event in conjunction with the exhibition, visitors to the installation will get to take the role of “Force of Nature” participants.
 Visitors will enter work-time data from their own life at an iPad kiosk.
-They will then have their portrait taken wearing or carrying one of 4 pre-made sculptures that best matches the profile of their working hours.
+They will then have their portrait taken wearing or carrying a custom-generated sculpture of their working hours.

 By examining their own workloads, and those of partners and friends, and shouldering physical depictions of those loads, Sawyer looks to give people new insight as to how they fit in to the larger labor landscape.